mostlybits/playdate-unlicensed-paddle-game-tutorial/tutorial/index.md

 paddle:add()
 ```

-Rebuild your game and you should see a paddle on the left side
+Rebuild your game and you should see a paddle on the left side.

 Also, bonus!
 The ball bounces off of the paddle correctly since they are both sprites and we get collisions for free.
 The ball also plays a bounce sound when it hits the paddle since we made that a property of the ball.